Lebanon:Operations of the Islamic Resistance on Sunday, June...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters at 10:37 a.m. a position for the “Israeli” troops at the Hadab Yaroun Site with a guided missile, scoring a direct hit and resulting in casualties among the troops.

-- And in retaliation for the “Israeli” aggression and assassination in the village of Jouaiya, the Islamic Resistance fighters initiated and aerial operation using swarms of offensive drones on the Khirbet Ma’ar Site, the headquarters of the artillery battalion of the Western Brigade, specifically targeting its command headquarters as well as the positions of officers and soldiers stationed there.
-The operation accurately hit its targets, causing significant damage to part of the base, igniting fires and resulting in casualties among the personnel present.
+- And in retaliation for the “Israeli” assassination in the town of Khiara, the Islamic Resistance fighters initiated an aerial operation with a squadron of the recently established 91st Division headquarters in “Ayelet HaShahar” [northeast of Safad] targeting the positions of “Israeli” officers and troops, scoring direct hits and resulting in casualties among the troops.

+- The Islamic Resistance fighters targeted at 5:15 p.m. the Al-Ramtha Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.

+- The Islamic Resistance fighters targeted at 5:25 p.m. the Al-Summaqa Site in the occupied Lebanese Kfarchouba Hills with rocket artillery, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise}